interzoid/fullnamesimkey-go/README.md

 - an API License key, available at https://www.interzoid.com
 - an individual full name to generate the similarity key for

-Begin by importing the package:
+Begin by retrieving the package:

+    go get "github.com/interzoid/fullnamesimkey-go"

+import the package in to your code:

     import "github.com/interzoid/fullnamesimkey-go"

 Then, feed the information into the GetSimKey() method: